 On February 15, the staff organized a surprise congratulatory assembly for Dr. Kappen honoring her Schloss award in the main gymnasium.
 We managed to keep it a secret from her and she was greeted by a raucous crowd of students and staff.
 A short video was played with congratulations by a variety of staff and students.Uploaded 2 months ago.
 Also listed in Enriched Curriculum, Educational Resources, and 3 more

-Adam Balkin, Technology reporter for NY1 discusses the NYISE Technology Program.Uploaded 3 weeks ago.
-Also listed in Enriched Curriculum and School Life
+Adam Balkin, Technology reporter for NY1 discusses the NYISE Technology Program.Uploaded 2 months ago.
+Also listed in Enriched Curriculum, Educational Resources, and 2 more

 The Braille Games created by Nachum Lehman and Meir Naiman are a very exciting development in education and entertainment for children with blindness and visual impairments.
 I have used the games with children ranging in age from 5-21.

 All my students are excited to have some new and completely accessible games to play.

 Younger students are able to practice and develop Braille skills while using the Memory and Matching Games.
 In addition to developing Braille skills, the Hangman Game enables my students to practice spelling skills.

 As a teacher, I especially enjoy the ability to author the games and target specific letters, words or sounds.
 Being able to increase the level of difficulty affords the opportunity for older students and even adults to enjoy Hangman as an appropriate leisure activity.

 All the games work with a Braille display and/or a QWERTY keyboard.
 I have used these games with students who have average sight and Learning Disabilities.
 This encourages turn taking, sharing and typing skills.
 The educational modules that can be created are limited only by my imagination!